 While the choice of streaming platforms is ever-growing, the list of streaming devices is just as long.
 Our Google Chromecast review looks at the specs, features, and limitations of the latest iteration of Google’s streaming device.

 The Google Chromecast 3rd generation was an incredibly popular streaming device when it was first released.
 As one of the cheapest on the market for years, the third-generation Chromecast is simple to use, requiring users to cast content from their laptop, mobile, or tablet.
-This is because it doesn’t have its own native interface, so you needed to use an app to control it.
+This is because it doesn’t have its own native interface, so you need to use an app to control it.

 While you can still easily cast content with the new Chromecast with Google TV, it also has its Google TV interface.
 This really makes it stand out against other streaming devices.